redhat-developer/vscode-tekton/README.md

 <div><img src="https://raw.githubusercontent.com/wiki/redhat-developer/vscode-tekton/images/readme/new/go_to_definition_0.1.0.gif" width="800" height="651" /></div>

-### Tekton tree auto refresh and open resource from inline command
+### Tekton tree auto refresh and open resource from an inline command

 <div><img src="https://raw.githubusercontent.com/wiki/redhat-developer/vscode-tekton/images/readme/new/tree_refresh_0.0.8.gif" width="800" height="450" /></div>

-### PipelineRun preview
+### PipelineRun Preview

 <div><img src="https://raw.githubusercontent.com/wiki/redhat-developer/vscode-tekton/images/readme/new/pipeline_run_preview_0.0.7.gif" width="800" height="450" /></div>

-### Setup kubernetes cluster to use with extension
+### Setup Kubernetes Cluster to use with the Extension

 To use the extension, developers can deploy Tekton Pipelines into a minikube instance or use [Red Hat CodeReady Containers](https://developers.redhat.com/products/codeready-containers).

 #### Red Hat CodeReady Containers

-Red Hat CodeReady Containers is a simple way to start OpenShift Cluster on your laptop in a matter of minutes, follow [this documentation](https://code-ready.github.io/crc/) to get it up and running.
-After cluster is started follow [this steps](https://github.com/openshift/pipelines-tutorial/#install-openshift-pipelines) to deploy OpenShift Pipelines into a OpenShift cluster.
+Red Hat CodeReady Containers is a simple way to start OpenShift Cluster on your laptop in a matter of minutes, follow [this documentation](https://crc.dev/crc/) to get it up and running.
+After cluster is started follow [this steps](https://github.com/openshift/pipelines-tutorial/#install-openshift-pipelines) to deploy OpenShift Pipelines into an OpenShift cluster.

 #### minikube